Rishabh3112002/face_mask_detection/README.md

 # Face Mask Detector

-Face mask detection refers to detect whether a person is wearing a mask or not.
-This model detects if face mask is worn properly or not from a real-time video feed.
-This model uses MobileNetV2 and DNN to check if face mask is worn or not.
+In times like this when there is a global pandemic and there is a increase in air pollution, the need of face mask has become mandatory for everyone.
+Due to the global pandemic face mask has become mandatory in all public places like office, schools, etc. Face mask detection refers to detect whether a person is wearing a mask or not.
+The model detects if a person is wearing a face mask or not with real-time video feed.
+This model uses MobileNet architecture with a dataset from Kaggle to decide and predict if the person is wearing mask or not.
+The model has the capability to decide whether the person is wearing mask correctly, if he is wearing mask but incorrectly and not wearing mask at all.

 ### Mask
 ![mask](https://user-images.githubusercontent.com/65342857/147691112-6c3e12f7-b1b5-4d88-85eb-16b1b5e79dbb.jpg)